docdoku/docdoku-plm/README.md

 ## Coding

-You may use clone or fork the code on GitHub.
-Thought you can use it with Maven in any IDE, the code is also configured for working with Netbeans without Maven.
+You may fork the code on GitHub.
+Though you can use it with Maven in any IDE, the code is also configured for working with Netbeans without Maven.

 ## License